James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 2. **The 7-class confound check.** D3CTTA (and GIPSO) report in the 7-class map
    that folds the fragile rare classes (bicycle, truck, traffic-sign) into background.
-Iteration 7-class diagnostics showed the 7-class map hides the dead classes rather than fixing them — so test whether their fog/crosstalk gains survive the 17-class map.
+Iteration 7-class diagnostics showed the 7-class map hides the dead classes rather than fixing them, so test whether their fog/crosstalk gains survive the 17-class map.
 If their extractor's fog/crosstalk advantage is real at 17 classes, replicate its key training ingredient (which the diagnostics suggest would be either their corruption augmentation regime or their